SoftUni-Internal/interactive-content/EN/03-Regex/05-Homework.md

 It is about time for the people behind the bar to go home and you are the person who has to draw the line and calculate the money from the products that were sold throughout the day.

-Until you receive a line with text "end of shift" you will be given lines of input.
+Until you receive a line with text `end of shift` you will be given lines of input.

 But before processing that line you have to do some validations first.